jlam55555/hmmos/notes/mem.md

   memory, this means 64MB dedicated to the page frame array.
 - *Kernel stacks*: There will be one one-page page frame per kernel- or userspace process.

+## Paging extensions
+All of the paging extensions can be queried via the `cpuid` instruction.

+### x86
+The standard paging involves a two-tier hierarchy. *Page tables* comprise 1024 4KB pages, and *page directories* comprise 1024 page tables (4MB).

+These paging extensions do not increase the virtual address space (which cannot be extended past 32 bits).
+PSE-36 and PAE extend the physical address space to 36 bits.

+- *Page size extension* (PSE) enables 4MB huge pages in the page directory.
+These page directory entries point to 4MB pages rather than page tables.
+- *PSE-36* enables 36-bit physical addresses via a modified page table structure.
+It still uses the two-hierarchy page table structure (and is thus simpler than PAE).
+However, it only allows huge pages for addresses above 4GB.
+This was a stopgap measure before PAE was introduced, and PAE is considered a better solution now.
+- *Physical address extension* (PAE) sets up 3-level paging with 8-byte page table entries (512 entries per page).
+The page table addresses 512 pages (2MB), the page directory 512 page tables (1GB), and the new *page directory pointer table* (terrible name, I know) contains 512 page directories (512GB).
+This theoretically enables up to 12+9+9+9=39 bits of physical address space, but usually only 36 bits of physical address space were allowed/implemented, same as PSE-36.

+*Page attribute table* (PAT) is another 3-letter acronym starting with 'P' that relates to paging.
+I'm not going to go into this.

+### x86-64
+The standard 64-bit paging involves a four-tier hierarchy, based on PAE.
+One additional level (the *page map level 4*, or PML4) was added.
+This extends the physical address space to 48 bits (256TB).

+However, this physical address space isn't enough even for some large-scale servers, so another page table level (*PML5*) was added to support up to 57 bits (128PB) of virtual address space.
+This is (as of the time of wrting) a pretty new feature (only supported by Intel Ice Lake/AMD Ryzen 7000 and newer).